 This is the same idea as our minds, meaning when we give it something to hold on to like a mantra it enables it to gradually become more settled.
 In other words, a mantra is an instrument of the mind that enables it to settle much the same way an elephant will become settled when given a stick.
 It is used for its vibrational quality, rather than it’s meaning.

 Why then is it helpful to have a mantra in a language that you don’t speak when you’re using it to help settle your mind?
 The best way to explain this is with the opposite.
-If you used Hawaii as your mantra, your mind is going on a trip and you’ll be thinking about sand, snorkeling, tropical flowers, perhaps memories, feelings.
+If you used Hawaii as your mantra, your mind is going on a trip and you’ll be thinking about sand, snorkelling, tropical flowers, perhaps memories, feelings.
 You get the picture!

 Another client that was a devout Christian wasn’t comfortable using a Sanskrit mantra and found a different mantra that resonated with them, didn’t stir up thoughts and was used for its vibrational quality rather than the meaning.